M1thieu/currentLP/README.md

 ## Contributing

-Welcome to contribute to LP!
+Contributions to LP are welcome!
 Whether it's reporting bugs, proposing new features, or contributing code, check out our [Contributing Guidelines](.github/contributing.md) for more information.

 ## Community

-Join our community [on Discord](https://discord.gg/u2J25aGy8c) to engage with contributors and stay updated on the latest developments.
-Review our [Code of Conduct](.github/code_of_conduct.md) for a positive and inclusive community.
+Join our community [on Discord](https://discord.gg/u2J25aGy8c) to engage with other contributors and stay updated on the latest developments.
+Check out our [Code of Conduct](.github/code_of_conduct.md) for a positive and inclusive community.